Best Best Reviews

 score is between 0 and 5

-Experimental economics is a branch of economics that uses controlled experiments to test economic theories and understand human behavior in economic decision-making.
+Experimental economics is a branch of economics that uses controlled experiments to test economic theories and analyze human behavior.

 Key Features